elliot9802/elliot9802/README.md

 ## About Me
 - 👨‍💻 Finishing up my [Yrkeshögskola course in .NET Development](https://teknikhogskolan.se/utbildningar/net-utvecklare/).
-- 🚀 Interned at a company developing software for grant applications, facility bookings, and visitor management.
+- 🚀 Interning at a company developing software for grant applications, facility bookings, and visitor management.
 - 🌐 Bilingual in English and Swedish for technical communication in software development.
 - 📘 Specializing in the .NET ecosystem: ASP.NET/.NET Core/Framework.
   - Experienced in developing robust, scalable solutions across various .NET versions.